GoogleChrome/chromium-dashboard/README.md

 - If you get an error saying `No module named protobuf` or `No module named six` or `No module named enum` , try installing them locally with `pip install six enum34 protobuf`.

-- When installing the GAE SDK, make sure to get the version for python 2.7.
-It is no longer the default version.
+- When installing the GAE SDK, make sure to get the version for python 3.

+- If you run the server locally, and then you are disconnected from your terminial window, the jobs might remain running which will prevent you from starting the server again.
+To work around this, use `ps aux | grep gunicorn` and then use the unix `kill -9` command to terminate those jobs.

 #### Blink components

-Chromestatus gets the list of Blink components from a separate [app running on Firebase](https://blinkcomponents-b48b5.firebaseapp.com/blinkcomponents).
-See [source](https://github.com/ebidel/blink-components).
+Chromestatus currently gets the list of Blink components from the file `hack_components.py`.

 #### Seed the blink component owners